 Ask hospital staff how you can still do skin-to-skin and when is the earliest you can attempt breastfeeding.
 This is often called a “gentle c-section”.

 Hopefully these c-section recovery tips help you recover faster from your surgery so you can enjoy time with your newborn.
+Check out our other articles on c-sections.
 Share your own c-section recovery tips in the comments!